eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 In this new chart created, you could see in the blue series the total amount of data packages sent in each time interval.
-Each points means that from that timestamp until the timestamp of next point the publisher sent :code:`24/25` messages.
+Each points means that from that timestamp until the timestamp of next point the publisher sent :code:`10/11` messages.
-The green series reports that this data has been sent periodically by the publisher each time it had updated the number of data sent.
+The green series reports that this data has been sent periodically by the publisher each time it had updated the number of data sent by 1.

 Here you could appreciate that the beginning of the chart is empty.
 This is because the monitor has started before the publisher, and so there are some data at the beginning of the